This accessibility statement applies to rochdaletownhall.co.uk

 Our roadmap includes:

-• Audio downloads - in some circumstances we provide audio files such as mp3 audio files for download from this website.
-To listen to them you may need a media player, such as Windows Media Player or Quicktime.
+- Audio downloads - in some circumstances we provide audio files such as mp3 audio files for download from this website.
+To listen to them you may need a media player.
 We aim to provide a text transcription of audio files.
 The recordings for download may be podcast programmes or interviews broadcast on the local community radio station.
-Where this is the case much of the information discussed is already available on this website so we will not always provide a full transcription.
+Where this is the case much of the information discussed should already be available on this website so we will not always provide a full transcription.

 Preparing this accessibility statement